liyakun/Iterated-Tverberg-Point/README.md

+# Machine Learning Lab Project
-This is the repository for data mining lab.
+This is the repository for machine learning lab.